tonyskidmore/terraform-azurerm-vmss/README.md

 [Azure virtual machine scale set agent][scale-agents] pool in Azure DevOps.

-The module used by the [terraform-azurerm-vmss-devops-agent](https://registry.terraform.io/modules/tonyskidmore/vmss-devops-agent/azurerm/latest) to create the Azure VMSS side of a self-hosted Azure DevOps Scale Set agent pool.
+This module is used by the [terraform-azurerm-vmss-devops-agent](https://registry.terraform.io/modules/tonyskidmore/vmss-devops-agent/azurerm/latest) to create the Azure VMSS side of a self-hosted Azure DevOps Scale Set agent pool.

 <!-- BEGIN_TF_DOCS -->